 Many of this youth population falls into the 83% category of the unemployed in the country as estimated by the African Development Bank.

-Re!gnite believes that Africa’s growing unemployed segment will lead to widespread hopelessness.
+Re!gnite Africa believes that Africa’s growing unemployed population will lead to widespread hopelessness.
 A hopeless and disengaged citizenry will, in turn, add to the continent’s health, social, and environmental problems.
 We also believe that this young population is an untapped potential that, when put to use productively, can enable a country to grow into a better, just and more prosperous economy with an engaged citizenry.
 We equip young people with the tools and platforms they need to pursue their career dreams, engage in meaningful conversations and activities about social change and justice for sustainable growth and development.